prilr/cloudlinux-documentation/docs/cloudlinuxos/cloudlinux_installation/README.md

 ## Software Compatibility

 CloudLinux OS is designed to maintain full binary compatibility with CentOS and Red Hat Enterprise Linux (RHEL).

 This means that any software, applications, or scripts that run on CentOS or RHEL can run on CloudLinux OS without modification.
 The operating system ensures broad compatibility with the vast ecosystem of Linux software, providing a seamless and stable environment for hosting providers and users transitioning from other enterprise Linux distributions.

-This compatibility extends to package management, system libraries, and core functionalities, making CloudLinux OS a reliable drop-in replacement that supports the same software stack as its counterparts.
+This compatibility extends to package management, system libraries, and core functionality, making CloudLinux OS a reliable drop-in replacement that supports the same software stack as its counterparts.

 ### ZFS

 CloudLinux 8+ provides limited support for ZFS, to the same degree as other RHEL-like distributions.
 More precisely, that means:

 1. CloudLinux doesn't ship any prebuilt packages of `kmod-zfs` or `zfs-dkms`, etc. But it doesn't restrict customers from using [packages built by the OpenZFS Team](https://openzfs.github.io/openzfs-docs/Getting%20Started/RHEL-based%20distro/index.html) as they are known to be compatible and work fine on CloudLinux and AlmaLinux.
 In fact, we know that some of our customers are already using them for quite some time.
-    1. The most recent CloudLinux conversion script (`cldeploy`) does not prevent the conversion of the system with `zfs` modules loaded
+    1. The current CloudLinux conversion script (`cldeploy`) does not prevent the conversion of the system with `zfs` modules loaded
 1. CloudLinux tries to keep kABI mostly compatible with RHEL's, so in case ZFS works with the RHEL-like kernel, but not with a similar CloudLinux one, we will accept tickets to fix that
 1. Because ZFS is known to have some lag in adapting to kernel changes, we consider it the customer's responsibility to test the upgradeability of the environment to the most recent kernels and ZFS versions before upgrading the entire fleet.
 1. Most CloudLinux features, like CageFS, should work fine with ZFS-backed mount points, and if not, we will try our best to provide fixes according to severity and demand